faustiandreams/faustiandreams.github.io/_posts/2022-08-23-glosten-milgrom-model.md

   can assume one of two values $V^H$ or $V^L$ (high or low), with $V^H > V^L$.
 This assumption allows for simpler computations without crippling the conclusions of the model.
 - At each iteration $n$ there is a trade happening.
 We denote by $d_n$ the signed trade size.
-In GM trades are set to be of unit size, which amount to set
+In GM trades are set to be of unit size, which amounts to set
   \\[
     d_n = \begin{cases}1\ \text{if the order is buy}\\\ -1\ \text{if the order is sell}.\end{cases}
   \\]
-  The order flow information  is the only observable for the market maker (he is not considering the price history or his pnl).
+  The order flow information  is the only observable variable for the market maker (he is not considering the price history or his pnl).
   We denote the order flow information by $\Omega_n := \\{d_1, \dots, d_n\\}$.
 Based on this information the dealer is going to update his belief (Bayesian learning, anybody?) about the asset value.
 - The model is sequential.
 We have a total of $N$ iterations.
 The first action in the period is the dealer quoting bid and ask prices.